 This vital component consists of two interchangeable solutions, Complete and pHplus, each designed to increase alkalinity and enrich your reef aquarium with a comprehensive blend of macro and trace elements.
-With an alkalinity of 3,571.5 meq/L (equivalent to 10,000 dKH), and a 10 ml dose can raise the alkalinity of 100 litres of water by 1 dKH.
+Each litre contains 10,000 dKH units, and a 10 ml dose can raise the alkalinity of 100 litres of water by 1 dKH.

-- •Complete: Ensures optimal alkalinity while gently elevating pH. - •pHplus: Ensures optimal alkalinity while actively increasing pH. - •Custom Blending: Mix Complete with pHplus to tailor the pH balance to your aquarium's needs.
+- Complete: Ensures optimal alkalinity while gently elevating pH. - pHplus: Ensures optimal alkalinity while actively increasing pH.

+• Custom Blending: Mix Complete with pHplus to tailor the pH balance to your aquarium's needs.
 Dose them together or separately for pH adjustment and control.